 4. Breastfeeding Isn’t Always Natural

 If you think your baby will latch the moment you bring your breast close to their mouth, your little one will prove you wrong.
-Although your baby is born with the instincts to nuzzle and reach for your nipples and latch on them,
+Although your baby is born with the instincts to nuzzle and reach for your nipples and latch on them, it may not always end up in a successful breastfeeding session.

 Don’t worry, you both will eventually learn to get it right, in the first attempt itself.
 Consult a lactation specialist or talk to your doctor if the progress is slow—they can guide you right.